How to Organize Medical Records for an Aging Parent

 Popular caregiver-friendly apps:

-• CareZone: Comprehensive medication tracking and record organization
+• CareZone: Medication tracking and record organization

 • MyChart: Many healthcare systems use this portal